wenhao-gao/mol_opt/main/MIMOSA/README.md

 # MIMOSA: Multi-constraint Molecule Sampling for Molecule Optimization

-This repository hosts MIMOSA: Multi-constraint Molecule Sampling for Molecule Optimization (AAAI) 2021 (Tianfan Fu, Cao Xiao, Xinhao Li, Lucas Glass, Jimeng Sun), which used pretrained graph neural network (GNN) and MCMC for molecule optimization.
+This repository hosts MIMOSA: Multi-constraint Molecule Sampling for Molecule Optimization (AAAI 21), which used pretrained graph neural network (GNN) and MCMC for molecule optimization.

 ## Table Of Contents